soniah/blog/content/posts/2008-01-29-howto-setup-nomachinenx-on-ubuntu.md

   - Networking
   - Ubuntu
 ---
-The instructions given by NoMachine for setting up on Linux are a bit thin; here&#8217;s my own version:<!--more-->
+The instructions given by NoMachine for setting up on Linux are a bit thin; here's my own version:<!--more-->

 <!--more-->